 Hello again, savvy savers!
-This weeks Battle Of The Bulge Series, Budget-Style will focus on going meatless!
+This week’s Battle Of The Bulge Series, Budget-Style will focus on going meatless!
 As well, here is my weekly health breakdown: Today I am 31 years young, I am 5’6”, and weigh 202 lbs; this week past week I have lost 3 pounds.
 My lifestyle is beginning to change, as I have ventured into Yoga this week, and now incorporate this ancient-practice once a week into my Battle-Of-The-Bulge lifestyle changes.

 1) Limiting Your Cancer Risk.
-There are numerous medical journals and studies that suggest eating a diet high in fruits and vegetables may reduce cancer risk; noting that both red and processed meat consumption are associated with colon cancer.
+There are numerous medical journals and studies that suggest eating a diet high in fruits and vegetables may reduce cancer risk; noting that both red and processed meat consumption is associated with colon cancer.

 2) Potentially Reducing Heart Disease.
 A 2012 study from Harvard University study found that replacing saturated fats with foods rich in polyunsaturated fat, the lipids found in nuts and vegetable oils, reduces the risk of heart disease by twenty percent.